Learn more about ISO 55001

 The Institute of Asset Management is the professional body for those involved in acquisition, operation and care of physical assets – especially critical infrastructure.
 In particular, the Institute is for professionals worldwide who are dedicated to furthering their knowledge and understanding of Asset Management.
-It publishes the Anatomy of Asset Management, the Asset Management Maturity Scale and Guidance, and a growing body of Subject Specific Guidelines.
+It publishes the Anatomy of Asset Management, the Asset Management Maturity Scale and Guidance, and a growing body of Subject Specific Guidelines including a guide on Developing and maintaining a Strategic Asset Management Plan (SAMP).
 Visit www.theIAM.org for more details.

 The Asset Management Council is a Technical Society of Engineers Australia and an internationally recognized organisation at the forefront of asset management knowledge and development, providing information and guidance on asset management across a multitude of industries and professional roles, both in Australia and overseas.
-It provides its members access to the growing Asset Management Body of Knowledge.
+It publishes the Companion Guide to ISO 55001 and provides its members access to the growing Asset Management Body of Knowledge.
 Visit www.amcouncil.com.au for more details.

 The Institute of Public Works Engineering Australasia strives to enhance the quality of life in communities by providing leadership and advocacy in the sustainable management of public works infrastructure, community assets and services.
-IPWEA produces the International Infrastructure Management Manual (IIMM) and many other tools and resources to assist asset management practitioners on their journey.
+IPWEA produces the International Infrastructure Management Manual (IIMM), the International Infrastructure Financial Management Manual (IIFMM) and many other tools and resources to assist asset management practitioners on their journey.
 See more at: www.ipwea.org/assetmanagement.

 L'Institut Français d’Asset Management Industriel et Infrastructures regroupe des personnes physiques ou des sociétés qui œuvrent pour la promotion et l'application des principes de la gestion d'actifs industriels et d'infrastructures en France.
 L'IFRAMI a en outre un rôle déterminant dans le processus de certification des auditeurs qui seront retenus pour l'agrément des sociétés à la norme ISO 55001.
 Elle publie entre autres le Guide Thématique de la Gestion d'Actifs en français et met à disponibilité des traductions de nombreux documents de référence d’origine anglophone.
 Voir www.iframi.fr.